On dispersive quantization and fractalization for the Kawahara equation

-Until recently, it has been shown that nonlinear dispersive equations also exhibit the remarkable phenomena that the solution is quantized at $t\in\pi\mathbb{Q}$, while at $t\not\in\pi\mathbb{Q}$ it is a continuous nowhere differentiable function with fractal profile.
-The results concerning the nonlinear Schr\"odinger and the Korteweg-de Vries (KdV) equations can be found in \cite{ET1,ET,CET,ES,ch-ol14}.
-The key ingredient in treating nonlinearity is to obtain smoothing estimate for the nonlinear part, which, combined with the known results on the linear part (see \cite{Os,R2,ET-book} and references therein), gives the quantization and fractalization results as well as fractal dimension.
-Based on this framework, we investigate the quantized and fractal behavior of solutions to the following Kawahara equation on the torus:
+Recently, it has been revealed that nonlinear dispersive equations also demonstrate the intriguing phenomena where the solution becomes quantized at $t\in\pi\mathbb{Q}$, and at $t\not\in\pi\mathbb{Q}$, it transforms into a continuous yet nowhere differentiable function with a fractal profile.
+The studies documented in \cite{ET1,ET,CET,ES,ch-ol14} present findings within the nonlinear Schrödinger and Korteweg-de Vries (KdV) equations.
+A crucial step in analyzing nonlinearity involves acquiring smoothing estimates for the nonlinear component.
+When these are integrated with existing findings about the linear component (refer to \cite{Os,R2,ET-book, ckskk} and related references), they contribute to understanding both the quantization and fractalization phenomena, as well as the fractal dimension.
+Using this analytical framework, we explore the quantized and fractal behaviors of solutions to the Kawahara equation on the torus, a subject previously unstudied:

-where $\alpha=-1,0,1$ and $u$ is real-valued.
-This fifth-order KdV type equation has been derived to model the shallow water waves with surface tension and the magneto-sound propagation in plasma (see e.g. \cite{HS,Kaw,KS}).
+where $\alpha$ can be $-1, 0$ or $1$ and $u$ is a real-valued function.
+This fifth-order KdV type equation is used to model phenomena such as shallow water waves with surface tension and magneto-sound propagation in plasma (refer to \cite{HS,Kaw,KS}).